algomusic/Live-Coding-Toolkit-for-Pure-Data/README.md

  - modrand : make a random selection at each modulo cycle
  - direct : pass input values to a specified outlet
  - quant : pitch class quanitze
- - trans : transpose a number of list of numbers
+ - trans : transpose a number or list of numbers
  - midi : MIDI note output and MIDI note and control change input
  - map : scales data from one range to another
  - gate : probabilistically let data through or not